athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 themes to simple forecast strategies; they are:

-ˆ Naive, or using observations values directly.
+- Naive, or using observations values directly.

-ˆ Average, or using a statistic calculated on previous observations.
+- Average, or using a statistic calculated on previous observations.

 For more information on simple forecasting strategies, see Chapter 5.